kristoff-it/allyourcodebase.com/content/zig/index.md

 Version 0.10.0 still also includes the bootstrap compiler, which can be enabled with `-fstage1`.
-Starting from 0.11.0 (not yet released at the moment of writing) the bootstrap compiler will be deleted and all code will have to be build using the self-hosted implementation.
+Starting from 0.11.0 (not yet released at the moment of writing) the bootstrap compiler will be deleted and all code will have to be built using the self-hosted implementation.

 Self-hosting is the first of a series of updates to Zig aimed at improving